QibiaoWu/TfeNet/README.md

     └── TfeNetSmall_checkpoint.ckpt
 ```

-TfeNet_checkpoint.ckpt and TfeNetSmall_checkpoint.ckpt is the trained model of TfeNet and TfeNetSmall respectively.   checkpoint_final.pth is the trained model of nnUNet.
-For information about the nnUNet network structure, you can refer to the plans.json file.
+TfeNet_checkpoint.ckpt and TfeNetSmall_checkpoint.ckpt is the trained model of TfeNet and TfeNetSmall respectively.

 The prediction process is divided into three steps (all case are in .nii.gz or .nii format) :
 1. Perform the prediction to predict the whole airway and the small airway respectively.
 (You can modify the weights used in evaluation.py)